Save Thai Elephant Park - Closed Since March 2020

 Located near Elephant Nature Park, this elephant sanctuary is home to three beautiful females rescued from elephant riding in Kanchanaburi, in the south of Thailand.
-The owner of the project accompanied them on the difficult journey to Mae Taeng in the north and has watched the elephants gain weight and become happier, healthier, and more relaxed day by day under her dedicated care since their rescue.
+The elephants have gained weight and become happier, healthier, and more relaxed day by day since coming to the project.

 Arriving at the project in the morning as part of a small group, learn about the elephants while washing and cutting fruit and vegetables and hand feeding them.
 Then take a leisurely walk with the elephants to the river that borders Elephant Nature Park, continuing to feed the elephants from bags of fruit along the way.
 Guests have the opportunity to bathe the elephants in the river or just sit back and observe how at home they are in the water – a good chance to get some amazing photos.
 Across the river, you can see the herds roaming Elephant Nature Park.

 After a short walk back to the project with the elephants, you will enjoy a healthy vegetarian buffet lunch.
 In the afternoon, you will have the chance to feed the elephants again before taking a short walk with the elephants to two large mud pools to watch them play.
 The mud nourishes their skin and protects it from the sun and insects.
 Before heading back to Chiang Mai, you will have another chance to feed the elephants and take a few more photos of these fascinating animals now living a better life, with time to socialize and relax.